Jim McMahon: Bears' play in recent years 'embarrassing'

 “It’s gotten me off the painkillers I was eating all those years,” he said.
 “It’s been a lot better for me.
 It makes my body feel better without side effects.”

-“I know (it’s time for a realignment) when I start getting headaches and my speech gets bad,” he said.
-“All I want to do is lay down.”
+“I know [it’s time for a realignment] when I start getting headaches and my speech gets bad,” he said.
+“All I want to do is lie down.”

-McMahon believes the adjustments drain out fluid that builds up on his brain.
+McMahon believes the adjustments drain fluid that builds up in his brain.

 “I wouldn’t be talking to you right now if I was outta whack,” he said.
-“I’d be laying down somewhere in a dark room.”
+“I’d be lying down somewhere in a dark room.”

 “A lot better,” he said.
 “I don’t have any fuzz in my brain.”